 Among the issues we recommend be further explored in future recommendations is the question of whether to retain the exception in the DCM Z1, 4XX section: "Use the established form of components in 4XX variant access points, except for non-Latin script variants, which may represent a mixture of scripts or may be entirely in a non-Latin script."
+This provision and exception were also expressed in LCRI 26.1, though they do not have an exact equivalent in the LC PCC PS.
 Removing this exception would bring non-Latin script references into greater alignment with current practice for Latin-script references, but would require significantly more maintenance work by non-Latin script communities to reformulate references during evaluation, and may have other unintended consequences.